murffious/FullStackMastery-Resources/README.md

 IN PROGRESS - CHECK BACK LATER

 # FullStackMastery-Resources
+    I have pretty much eat slept dreamt code for the last 12 monthas and wanted to share everything I learned to help others on their coidng journey.
+It is a duty of a developer to share code skills with all.
+I am knowing that this document is a "living" document and will change, grow, mature and hope it becomes a great reference as I am sure many are out there as well but never foudn one so making it myself.
+Just google how to do on certian IDE or OS.

 ### Purpose:  A guide to improving your skills in Full Stack Software / Web Devlopment.
 About me: After writing my first lines of code while taking a basic tutorial on Codecademy in January of 2017 it was about 1 year later when I was fully employed in a stable job as a Full Stack Software developer at a good wage.
 To do that I became proficient.
 Proficiency and Mastery are two different things so this guide is dedicated to the latter.
 To make Senior I must become a master at my craft.
 I set the goal to master my craft within 5 years and to become an expert.
 Just doing my work each day is not going to be enough I thought so I made this project to help me and figured others would benefit as well.